Road Trip Adventures in Malaga

 But if you prefer the high life to high culture, just 40 minutes down the coast is Marbella.
 Domain of the ex-pat, this holiday destination has alluring beaches, a string of established golf resorts, and one of the most exclusive marinas in Spain; Puerto Banus.
 If you’ve never been, it’s well worth a day at this hedonist’s playground to people watch as pretty people sail by in their super yachts, or take up the same table space as the rest of us, but sipping on better quality wine.

-(If you are a golfing fan and are travelling off season, it’s worth a call to the Parador de Malaga Golf, set on a golf course to see if they can fit you in for the night.
+If you are a golfing fan and are travelling off season, it’s worth a call to the Parador de Malaga Golf, set on a golf course to see if they can fit you in for the night.
 There you can enjoy a game of golf vicariously before you even get out of bed.
 We spent part of our honeymoon here.
 I never thought I’d ever find golf romantic!

 Then you can calm it all down by taking in a typical whitewashed Andalucian village.
 Two hours and about 100 km west of Malaga is Ronda.
 Actually it’s not ‘typical.’
 It’s outstanding.
 And unmissable.
 Why?
 Well this mountain town is dramatically split in half by the gorge of the Tajo river.
 In spring the hillsides are packed with flowers and the houses that have been around for centuries look like they’re about to topple over the edge at any moment.